lionlai1989/data-structures-and-algorithms/README.md

 ### [Data Structures](https://github.com/lionlai1989/data-structures-and-algorithms/tree/master/C2-Data_Structures):

-To maximize the potential of good algorithms, it's essential to have efficient data structures for data manipulation.
-In this course, I dive into various data structures, including arrays, linked lists, stacks, queues, priority queues, disjoint-sets, hash tables, and binary search trees, gaining a comprehensive understanding of their strengths and weaknesses and when to employ each of them.
+The second course, Data Structures, is the **cornerstone** of this specialization.
+To harness the full potential of effective algorithms, efficient data structures for data manipulation are indispensable.
+Among these, arrays and singly/doubly linked lists represent two _concrete_ data structures.
+At the same time, there are many _abstract_ data structures such as stacks, queues, priority queues, disjoint sets, hash tables, and binary trees.
+This course dives into the comprehensive theory and implementation of both _concrete_ and _abstract_ data structures, offering insights into their strengths and weaknesses and guidance on when to deploy them in various contexts.

 ### [Algorithms on Graphs](https://github.com/lionlai1989/data-structures-and-algorithms/tree/master/C3-Algorithms_on_Graphs):

-Graph theory is a mathematical discipline focusing on the study of graphs—structures comprised of vertices connected by edges.
+_Graph theory_ is a mathematical discipline that studies graph structures comprised of vertices connected by edges.
 Its significance extends to diverse fields, like computer science, cryptography, logistics, transportation, urban planning, and economics.
-This course provides an introduction to fundamental graph theory concepts, including identifying strongly connected components, finding shortest paths, and determining minimum spanning trees.
+This course introduces fundamental graph theory concepts, including identifying strongly connected components, finding shortest paths, and determining minimum spanning trees.

 ### [Algorithms on Strings](https://github.com/lionlai1989/data-structures-and-algorithms/tree/master/C4-Algorithms_on_Strings):